Servers-for-Hackers/serversforhackers-newsletter/source/_emails/2014-05-06-permissions-users.md

         <tr>
           <td>
             <h3>User Management</h3>
-            <p>Creating users and setting their permissions for everyday uses, such as system manager, deploying and "regular" users.</p>
+            <p>Creating users and setting their permissions for everyday uses, such as system management or deploying, is very important.
+This will cover creating users and setting their permissions, as well as going over running processes as specific users.</p>
           </td>
           <td class="expander"></td>
         </tr>